jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

 #### **CRC**
 - (Cyclic Redundancy Check) : see FCS below [3]

-#### **Bandwidth bottleneck** : a point at which bandwidth changes from relatively high to relatively low [2]
+#### **Bandwidth bottleneck**
+- a point at which bandwidth changes from relatively high to relatively low [2]

-#### **Data store** : has the ability to save persistent data in some format for later retrieval and processing (e.g., relational database, simple files, key/value stores, document stores, etc.);  typically consulted by the Application Server [24] (see also Application Server)
+#### **Data store**
+- has the ability to save persistent data in some format for later retrieval and processing (e.g., relational database, simple files, key/value stores, document stores, etc.);  typically consulted by the Application Server [24] (see also [Application Server](#application-server))

 #### **DNS**
 - (Domain Name System) : a distributed database which maps domain names (e.g., `www.google.com`) to an IP address (e.g., `197.251.230.45`) [17] [27]
   - DNS databases are stored on a hierarchy of world-wide DNS servers - no one server contains the complete database; if 1 server does not contain a requested domain name, that server routes the request to another DNS server up the hierarchy [17]

+#### **Encapsulation**
-#### **Encapsulation** : how protocols at different network layers can work together;  implemented through PDUs (i.e., the info at a higher layer is part of the data payload of a lower layer) [6]
+- how protocols at different network layers can work together;  implemented through PDUs (i.e., the info at a higher layer is part of the data payload of a lower layer) [6]

+#### **Frame**
-#### **Frame** : an Ethernet PDU [6] i.e., structured data.
+- an Ethernet PDU [6] i.e., structured data.
 Key components to remember are Source and Destination MAC address and Data Payload.
 [3] Exact headers used in an Ethernet frame will vary according to different Ethernet standards [9 q6]

 #### **FCS**
-- (Frame Check Sequence) : the final 4 bytes (32 bits) of an Ethernet frame used for a CRC (cyclic redundancy check).
+- (Frame Check Sequence)
+- the final 4 bytes (32 bits) of an Ethernet frame used for a CRC (cyclic redundancy check).
 The receiving device generates it's own FCS from frame data then compares it to the FCS in the sent data.
 If the 2 don't match, the frame is dropped.
 Ethernet does not implement retransmission functionality - this is left to higher level protocols.
 [3]

-#### **Flow Control** : a mechanism to prevent the sender from overwhelming the receiver with too much data at once [12]
+#### **Flow Control**
+- a mechanism to prevent the sender from overwhelming the receiver with too much data at once [12]
   - in TCP: data awaiting processing is stored in a buffer
   - the amount of data each side can accept is defined in the WINDOW field of the TCP header; this is a dynamic field (i.e., will change depending on how full the buffer is) [12]

+#### **Four-tuple**
-#### **Four-tuple** : Four pieces of information defined for connection-oriented network communication:  source port, source IP, destination port, destination IP;  newly instantiated sockets listen for messages where all 4 pieces of info match [10]
+- Four pieces of information defined for connection-oriented network communication:  source port, source IP, destination port, destination IP;  newly instantiated sockets listen for messages where all 4 pieces of info match [10]

-#### **Four-way handshake** : a process used for terminating TCP connections; uses `FIN` flag of TCP headers [12]
+#### **Four-way handshake**
+- a process used for terminating TCP connections; uses `FIN` flag of TCP headers [12]

 #### **GET**
+- (HTTP request)
-- (HTTP request) : used to retrieve a resource (most links are GETs); the response can be anything, but if it's HTML and that HTML references other resources, a browser will automatically request those referenced resources, a pure HTTP tool (like `curl`) will not [20]
+- used to retrieve a resource (most links are GETs); the response can be anything, but if it's HTML and that HTML references other resources, a browser will automatically request those referenced resources, a pure HTTP tool (like `curl`) will not [20]

 #### **Header**
 - (HTTP request or response header)